cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 }
 ```

-The UpgradeError MUST have an associated verification membership and nonmembership function added to the connection interface so that a counterparty may verify that chain has stored an error in the UpgradeError path.
+The UpgradeError MUST have an associated verification membership and nonmembership function added to the connection interface so that a counterparty may verify that chain has stored an error receipt in the UpgradeError path.

 ```typescript
 // Connection VerifyChannelUpgradeError method